- You must be a citizen of the United States for at least one month.

 - You must be a resident of Pennsylvania and your election district for at least 30 days before the next election.

-- You must be 18 years of age or older on the day of the next election to vote.
+At least 18 years of age on or before the day of the next Primary, Special, Municipal, or General Election.

-- In order to vote in any specific election, you must be registered 30 days prior to that election.
+- In order to vote in any specific election, you must be registered 15 days prior to that election.
 If your voter registration form is complete, your registration is effective 10 days after processing by the Department of Elections.
-If you do NOT receive a Voter Notification Card, contact the Elections Department.
+If you do NOT receive a Voter Registration Card, contact the Elections Department.

-- If you wish to receive an absentee ballot by mail, a written application must be received by the Department of Elections at least seven days before the election.
-The absentee ballot must be returned by the close of business on the Friday before the election.
+- If you wish to receive a mail-in ballot or absentee ballot by mail, a written application must be received by the Department of Elections at least seven days before the election.
+The mail-in or absentee ballot must be returned no later than 8:00 p.m. on election day.

 - You must re-register whenever you move, in order to protect all of your rights as a voter and potential nomination petition signer.

 Please remember to include a full residential address and a mailing address, if different, when filling out a Voter Registration Application by mail.
 We can no longer accept Rural Route addresses or P.O. boxes for voter registration.
 A house number and street or road name are required.
-If you get your mail at another address, we need that one, too.
+If you get your mail at another address it would need to be provided on your application.

 Qualifications for Voters at a Primary